westonstearns/for_loop_intro/chapter1.md

 Not that you've seen the basic syntax for a loop, there are other ways you can manipulate or refine the outputs of the loop.

 You can further refine the for loop with `if` statements.
-This allows you to add conditions varrying the output of your loop.
+This allows you to add conditions varying the output of your loop.

-Here you will ad an `if` statement restricting the output to just even years.
+Here you will add an `if` statement restricting the output to just even years.

 An `if` statement follows the following pattern,
 ```